 - Speak to it in a soft voice as you approach.
 Skunks have poor vision; your voice will help keep it calm.
 To startle it is to invite, shall we say, an odor management problem.

 - Even very young skunks can spray, so remain facing it as you slowly and gently place a towel or blanket over it, then pick it up.

 - Put it inside a secure box with air holes.
 Line the bottom with paper towels or a soft cloth to snuggle in.
 Keep the baby warm with a heating pad set on low, placed under half of the box (if it gets too warm, it can escape to the other half), and keep it in a dark place until you can get it to a licensed wildlife rehabilitator.

 Is it OK to feed skunks?

-Skunks are cute to watch from afar, but a regular source of food might just convince them to nest nearby.
-They carry a discernible odor even when they haven’t sprayed.
-Imagine the odor of a mother and several babies living under your porch!
-(Actually, no wildlife should be fed, with the exception of squirrels and birds.)
+Skunks are cute to watch from afar, but a regular source of food might convince them to nest nearby.
+In addition, they carry a discernible odor even when they haven’t sprayed anything.
+Imagine the smell of a mother and several babies living under your porch!